 Before considering the drawbacks of relying on a so-called reporting mill, let’s first clarify what we mean by security testing.
-Security testing, also known as penetration testing, sees a team of information security professionals taking an ethical hacking approach to assess an organization’s security risks.
+Security testing, also known as penetration testing, sees a team of information security professionals taking an ethical hacking approach to assessing an organization’s security risks.

 The tester will identify and seek to penetrate vulnerabilities to help a business strengthen its security posture and develop resilience against evolving threats—exactly what a hacker does, but for good and not evil!
-These simulations of real-world attacks not only highlight hacking opportunities, but also lead to concrete solutions on how to better prevent and protect from attacks in the future.
+These simulations of real-world attacks not only highlight hacking opportunities but also lead to concrete solutions on how to better prevent and protect from attacks in the future.